Mental Health Facilities Albuquerque, NM

 White Horse Ranch Santa Fe - 48.4 miles from Albuquerque, NM

 White Horse Ranch Santa Fe is a mental health clinic in Lamy, NM, located at 7 Avenida Vista Grande, B7 312, 87540 zip code area.
-White Horse Ranch Santa Fe provides residential treatment, telemedicine/telehealth and outpatient treatment.
-White Horse Ranch Santa Fe offers cognitive behavioral therapy, dialectical behavior therapy and activity therapy to children / adolescents.
-White Horse Ranch Santa Fe also supports children/adolescents with serious emotional disturbance, people with HIV or AIDS and people requiring dual diagnosis treatment.
-Additional services offered at White Horse Ranch Santa Fe include family psychoeducation, education services and case management.
+White Horse Ranch Santa Fe provides outpatient treatment, partial hospitalization/day treatment and residential treatment.
+White Horse Ranch Santa Fe offers individual psychotherapy, activity therapy and dialectical behavior therapy to children / adolescents.
+White Horse Ranch Santa Fe also supports clients referred from the court/judicial system, people with PTSD and children/adolescents with serious emotional disturbance.
+Additional services offered at White Horse Ranch Santa Fe include education services, psychosocial rehabilitation services and case management.

 Learn More